Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme for removing the letters Cc from the input
+my readme to reverse its input